tubixpvp/alternativa-editor-mod/readme.md

 ## Notice
 This editor is still under development, and doesn't support some features that were in the original version.
 It mainly caused by 3D engine upgrade.
 So here is the list of what is not supported yet:
-- Selecting props on the map by clicking on them
+- Selecting props on the map by clicking on them.
+(Selecting all props in area works).

 ## How to build
 Project is configured to compile in VS Code with [ActionScript & MXML](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-as3mxml) Plugin.